Best Cooking Classes in Barcelona: Paella, Tapas & Market Tours (2026)

 For families with kids: Book a private session.
 Regular group classes work for children over 6, but younger kids need a flexible pace.
 Barcelona Cooking and Nuria's classes both accept families with advance notice.

 For solo travellers: Any group class on GetYourGuide.
 The social energy of a shared kitchen and shared table is half the experience.
+If you are weighing platforms, see where to book a cooking class abroad for how GetYourGuide, Cookly, and Cozymeal compare.

 For serious foodies: Gastronomic Arts or a premium private class (€180+).
 You will learn technique, not just recipes.